alexdesousa/vpnbook_button/README.md

 * *su* install:

         alex@arya:~$ su -
-        alex@arya:~# aptitude install zenity openvpn
+        alex@arya:~# aptitude install zenity openvpn git

 * *sudo* install:

-        alex@arya:~$ sudo apt-get install zenity openvpn
+        alex@arya:~$ sudo apt-get install zenity openvpn git

 Also you can install them from the *Synaptic* package manager.

 Install
 -------

+1. Download the project's source code:

+        alex@arya:~$ git clone https://github.com/alexdesousa/vpnbook_button.git

+2. This will create the folder *vpnbook_button* in your *home* folder.
+Open the folder and double click the *install.sh* script.
+This will create a shortcut in your *Desktop* folder.

-To install, just double click the *install.sh* script.
-To create an application launcher in a panel, just drag the shortcut to the panel of your preference (this works for *MATE*; for other desktop environments, check its documentation).
+3. To create an application launcher in a panel (like MATE's panels), just drag the shortcut in your *Desktop* folder and drop it on the panel of your preference.
+For other desktop environments, check their documentation.

 Usage
 -----